De-Dur/Living-Underwater-Mesh-Organism/README.md

 ## Getting started

-1. Download the HTML file from this repository.
-2. Open it in a modern browser.
+1. Open the artwork through the link above.
-3. Use the control panel to adjust the organism.
+2. Use the control panel to adjust the organism.
-4. Click **Randomize** to create new variations.
+3. Click **Randomize** to create new variations.
-5. Click **Export PNG** to save a still image.
+4. Click **Export PNG** to save a still image.

 ## Files

 - `index.html` — the main interactive artwork
 - `README.md` — project description and usage guide
+- `LICENSE` — license file

 ## Help

 If something does not display correctly:

 - try Chrome or Safari
 - on iPhone or Mac, reopen the page after permissions or orientation changes
-- make sure the file is opened fully in the browser, not in a preview-only mode
+- make sure the page is opened fully in the browser, not in a preview-only mode

 ## Maintainer